grosser/back_at_ya/README.md

 Error message when misconfigured:<br/>
 ![Error](https://dl.dropboxusercontent.com/u/2670385/Web/asat-error.png)

-### Rate for any purpose you choose:
+### Rate customers for any purpose you choose:
- - Measure agent satisfaction by ticket
+ - Measure agent satisfaction by ticket and build an average agent satisfaction score by individual customer
- - Build an average agent satisfaction score by customer
+ - Report (in Good Data) on agent satisfaction rating by customer and compare to their account
- - Report on average rating per customer and compare to overall account
+ - Route negative customer interactions to speciality agents to try and improve their support experience
- - Find negative customer interactions and try to improve their support experience
+ - Build custom workflows around customers with low or high agent satisfaction scores
  - Identify evangelists through high agent satisfaction scores

 ### Install